FriendsOfREDAXO/redaxo-mit-docker/README.md

     $ docker-compose up -d

-After that you can use phpMyAdmin in the Browser:
+After that you can access phpMyAdmin in your browser:

     http://localhost:28080